Aosana/Brii/README.md

 Brii contains nearly 1,000 mods that have been patched and tested extensively with one another.
 For a full list of the mods found in Brii, check out the Load Order Library [here](https://loadorderlibrary.com/lists/brii)!

+For an in-depth description of mods and their changes in Brii, check out the [gameplay](GAMEPLAY.md) section!

 ## System Specs

 I develop and play Brii at 1080p resolution with the following system specs: